 Why Recording Slows Your Robot

 ROS2 bag recording inserts itself into the data path.
 Every message that gets recorded must be serialized, copied to a buffer, and written to disk.
 This adds CPU load, memory pressure, and timing jitter to the entire stack.
 ROS2 recording adds serialization and copy overhead to every message.
 Cerulion writes directly from shared memory — the publisher never knows recording is happening.
-The consequences compound:- CPU contention — Serialization competes with your perception and planning pipelines
+The consequences compound:- CPU contention — Serialization burns 5–15% of per-core CPU, competing directly with your perception and planning pipelines

-- Timing changes — Added latency shifts when nodes execute, changing the order of operations
+- Timing changes — 3–8 ms of added latency shifts when nodes execute, changing the order of operations

-- Memory pressure — Buffer allocations trigger garbage collection and page faults
+- Memory pressure — Buffer allocations increase heap pressure and trigger page faults, adding unpredictable spikes

 - Debug ≠production — The system you’re recording is not the system that failed